kayliedehart/Evolution2/8/README.txt

 8/dealer/dealer.py is the dealer of the Evolution game

-8/dealer/test_dealer.py is the unit tests for the dealer class
+8/dealer/testDealer.py is the unit tests for the dealer class

+8/dealer/feeding/ contains all the necessary game components from previous projects

 8/xstep.py is the test harness for the dealer's feed1 method

-8/test_xstep.py is the unit tests for the test harness xstep
+8/testXstep.py is the unit tests for the test harness xstep

 8/xstep is the executable for xstep.py